Goan Catholics: Cuisine

-Patoleo (sweet rice cakes steamed in turmeric leaves consisting of a filling of coconut and palm jaggery) are prepared on the Feasts of São João (Nativity of Saint John the Baptist) on 24 June, Assumption of the Blessed Virgin Mary on 15 August, and Konsâchem fest (harvest festival) which occurs across Goa during the month of August.
-Consoada is a term used for the sweet delicacies prepared during Christmas which include Bebinca, Dodol, Kulkuls, Neureos and Perada.
+Patoleo (sweet rice cakes steamed in turmeric leaves consisting of a filling of coconut and palm jaggery) are prepared on the Feasts of San Juanv (São João) on 24 June, Maria da Assunção on 15 August, and Konnsachem fest (harvest festival) which occurs across Goa during the month of August.
+Kuswad (Consoada) is a term used for the sweet delicacies prepared during Christmas which include Bebinca, Dodol, Bathica, Kulkuls, Neureos, and Perada.

 Names and surnames

-Portuguese names, having variants in both Roman Konkani and English, like Miguel (Michael) and Madalena (Magdalene) are common among Goan Catholics.
-Portuguese surnames (like Lobo, D'Souza, Rodrigues, Fernandes and Pinto) are standard among Goan Catholics because of the Christianisation of Goa during Portuguese rule.
+Portuguese names, having variants in both Romi Konkani and English, like Mingel (Michael) and Magdu (Magdalene) are common among Goan Catholics.
+Portuguese surnames (like Lobo, D’Souza, Rodrigues, Fernandes, Pereira Pereira and Pinto) are standard among Goan Catholics because of the Christianisation of Goa during Portuguese rule.

 Language and literature

 Language

 Goan Catholics speak the Konkani language which is key to the community's identity.
 Konkani is an Indo-Aryan language belonging to the Indo-European family of languages, which is spoken predominantly on the west coast of India.
 According to linguists this dialect is largely derived from Maharashtri Prakrit and is similar to Bengali in terms of pronunciation.
 This dialect has a significant infusion of Marathi and Kannada loanwords.
 The Ethnologue identifies this dialect as the "Goan" dialect.
 The Goan Catholic dialect is written in the Roman script.
 Portuguese influence can be seen in the dialect's lexicon and syntax.
 1,800 Portuguese lexical items are found in the Goan Catholic dialect.
 The syntactic patterns adopted from Portuguese include mostly word order patterns, such as the placement of the direct and the indirect object and of the adverb after the verb, the placement of the predicate noun after the copula, and the placement of the relative or reduced relative clause after the head noun.
 There are, however, some transformations as well among these patterns.
 Such syntactic modification is most evident in this particular dialect.
 It is observed only in the written word and in formal speech such as sermons.
 In recent times, more and more periodicals have abandoned the Portuguese syntactic patterns.
 The dialect is significantly different from the dialect spoken by the Hindu Goans not only with respect to Portuguese influence, but also with respect to grammatical and lexical characteristics.